Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Cancel authorization transaction](../../Assets/Screenshots/Payments/Authorizations/ChangeAuthorization.png "[Cancel authorization transaction]")

 1. Identify the communication issue that led to the error.
-To do this, check the authorization transaction you want to cancel, see [Check the authorization transaction](01_ManageAuthorization.md#check-an-authorization-transaction).
+To do this, check the authorization transaction you want to cancel, see [Check authorization transaction](01_ManageAuthorization.md#check-authorization-transaction).
 2. Select the authorization transaction you want to cancel by clicking the checkbox on the left.
     The editing toolbar is displayed.
-3. Click the [Cancel] button.   <!---was passsiert dann-->
+3. Click the [Cancel] button.   <!---was passsiert dann?-->
    A confirmation message is displayed.
-The status of the authorization transaction remains at *Success*.
+The status of the authorization transaction remains at "Success".
-   You can now follow up this case under the menu entry *Cancellations and chargebacks*. <!-----Stefan ist das richtig?--->
+   You can now follow up this case under the menu entry *Cancellations and chargebacks*. <!---Stefan ist das richtig?-->